bazmatic/pythia/README.md

 7. Only the image associated with the most successful strategy is revealed to the user.
 8. If the user's impressions align with the revealed image, it indicates a successful prediction and potential financial gain.

+## About Associative Remote Viewing (ARV)

+This game is inspired by the concept of Associative Remote Viewing (ARV), a technique used in parapsychology and psychic research.
+Here's a brief overview:

+- **Definition**: ARV is a method that attempts to predict future events by linking psychic impressions to specific images or objects.

+- **Process**:
+  1. A question with a binary outcome is formulated (e.g., will the stock market go up or down?).
+  2. Two distinct images are chosen, each representing one of the possible outcomes.
+  3. A "viewer" attempts to describe an image they haven't seen, which will be shown to them in the future.
+  4. Their description is matched to one of the pre-selected images.
+  5. The outcome associated with the best-matching image is considered the prediction.

+- **Application**: ARV has been experimentally applied to various fields, including financial predictions and event outcomes.

+- **Scientific Status**: While some proponents claim success with ARV, it remains a controversial topic in the scientific community.
+There is no widely accepted scientific evidence for the efficacy of ARV or other forms of psychic phenomena.

+Our game adapts the ARV concept into an entertaining and engaging format, allowing users to explore and test their intuitive abilities in a simulated investment scenario.

 ## How It Works

 - The system has a set of images, each representing a specific investment strategy (e.g., a snake might represent a bearish market, while a mountain could represent a bullish trend).